stormpath/stormpath-documentation/source/auth_n.rst

 Challenging a Google Authenticator Factor
 """""""""""""""""""""""""""""""""""""""""

 When you created the Google Authenticator Factor, you also generated a QR Code image for your user to scan into their app.
-Challenging this factor now only requires you to prompt to enter in the code from their Authenticator app.
+Challenging this factor now only requires you to prompt the user to enter in the code from their Authenticator app.

 Unlike the SMS challenge process, the Google Authenticator challenge process does not require you to create a Challenge resource.
 Instead, the Challenge is created and verified in one step.
 For more information about the Challenge resource, see :ref:`the Reference chapter <ref-challenge>`.

 Once you have collected the code from the user, send the code generated by your Google Authenticator app:

-.. only:: rest or csharp or nodejs or php or vbnet
+.. only:: rest or csharp or php or vbnet

   .. code-block:: http